Diamondbacks vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has picked up at least one hit in three straight games.
-In his last five games he is batting .313 with three doubles, a home run, four walks and three RBI.
+- Tucker will look for his fifth straight game with a hit in this contest.
+In his last five games he is hitting .294 with two doubles, a home run, three walks and two RBI.

 Tucker Recent Games